stardewaly/rosalie-voice-of-the-valley-Draft/README.md

 - Rosalie's storyline is complete.
 However, she is missing some assets like in her 8 heart event.
 - I believe I fixed her 8 heart event so you should be able to go through it no problem.
 - Rosalie and Shane's story is incomplete.
 I have two more events to put together, but I need to make assets for them.
 I want to see if the basics are done first!
 - Rosalie should appear immediately in the game.
-I want to make her unlockable but I haven't had any success with it tech wise.
+I want to make her unlockable but I haven't had any success with it tech wise yet.
 - To get the ramp and begin Rosalie's journey, you will need to get 1 Heart with Gus, this will eventually change but it's the easiest one I could do for now.
-- I know that Rosalie's 8 Heart Event stops working, and the map is missing some assets.
-I wasn't happy with the assets I made so I will have to figure something else out in the meantime.
-I'll likely fix the 8 heart event sometime tomorrow as I wanted to get something out ASAP since I feel yall have been waiting long enough 🙂

 Please take down anything at all!
 I have a format you can use on the Pinned comment!